clement-casse/trace-grapher/README.md

 - `docker` can be installed following the [official Docker documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 - `docker-compose` can be installed following the [official `docker-compose` documentation](https://docs.docker.com/compose/install/)
 - `jq` a [command line tool to decode json](https://stedolan.github.io/jq/), available on most of the package managers (`apt`, `brew`, ...)
+- `yq` a [command line tool to decode YAML](https://github.com/mikefarah/yq) if you want tu use K8S deployment.
 - `envsubst` from [gettext](https://www.gnu.org/software/gettext/), use your package manager to install `gettext`.

 > When using `make`, it should complain when these executable are not found in your `$PATH`